SidiMeisan/OWSAS/README.md

 #Mac Os, Ubuntu and windows users continue here:

-- Create a database locally named homestead utf8_general_ci
+- Create a database locally named homestead utf8_general_ci (in This case we use db_owsas)
 - Download composer https://getcomposer.org/download/
 - Pull Laravel/php project from git provider.
 - Rename .env.example file to .envinside your project root and fill the database information. (windows wont let you do it, so you have to open your console cd your project root directory and run mv .env.example .env )